rsgeo/CCT/README.md

-# Coordinate-Conversion-Tool
+# [CCT] Coordinate Conversion Tool
-Simple tool for quick conversion of coordinates from Degree Minute Second into Decimal Degree.
+Tool for rapid conversion of coordinates from Degree-Minute-Second into Decimal-Degree.